 The Mech are very hospitable, friendly people.
 They are amiable and honest.
 Although they have an ancient history of being headhunters, they are free from arrogance, revenge, and cruelty.
 The Mech marry within their own tribe.
 Women are forbidden to engage in any premarital sexual activity, and any sexual offenses are heavily punished.
 Husbands generally have great respect for their wives, who have absolute control over the household affairs and are consulted in all family and social matters.
 Most households consist of extended families, as the sons bring their wives home after marriage.
 Fathers are responsible for training their sons in economic skills, and mothers train their daughters in household duties.

 Mech religious beliefs are a blend of animism (belief that non-human objects have spirits) and Hinduism.
-Like many primitive tribes, their idea of gods developed from the concept of "dynamism" or "power."
+Their idea of gods developed from the concept of "dynamism" or "power."
 Anything that appeared to possess superhuman power was regarded as an object of worship.
 The Mech worshipped, and still worship, rivers, forests, celestial bodies, snakes, and certain plants.
 Tree-worship is an important custom, for every tree is a symbol of life.
 The Mech believe that trees have souls like their own and that the tree-soul is capable of being transferred to humans and animals.

 The Mech have a close affinity with the earth, referring to it as the "human mother."
 Harvests cannot be fruitful, they believe, without first worshiping the Great Mother through offering an animal sacrifice and performing the ritual dance.